cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/booking-availability.md

         "type": "Unavailable"
       }
     }
-  ]
+  ],
+  "...": "..." // Other properties omitted for brevity
 }
 ```

-Note that you may omit the `bookingAvailability` property on the top level, as it will automatically be set based on the `bookingAvailability` of each `subEvent`.
+You may omit the `bookingAvailability` property on the top level as it will automatically be set based on the `bookingAvailability` of each `subEvent`.
 If you include it anyway, it will be ignored.

+The top-level `bookingAvailability` is determined as follows:

-When at least one `subEvent` has its `bookingAvailability.type` set to `Available`, the top-level `bookingAvailability.type` will automatically be set to `Available` since there are still tickets/seats/reservations available for one or more dates.
+* When at least one `subEvent` has its `bookingAvailability.type` set to `Available`, the top-level `bookingAvailability.type` will automatically be set to `Available` since there are still tickets/seats/reservations available for one or more dates.

-When all subEvents have their `bookingAvailability.type` set to `Unavailable`, the top-level `bookingAvailability.type` will also be set to `Unavailable` since this means that all tickets/seats/reservations for all dates are booked.
+* When all subEvents have their `bookingAvailability.type` set to `Unavailable`, the top-level `bookingAvailability.type` will also be set to `Unavailable` since this means that all tickets/seats/reservations for all dates are booked.

+Alternatively, you can set the top-level `bookingAvailability` by using the separate [`PUT /events/{eventId}/booking-availability`](/reference/entry.json/paths/~1events~1{eventId}~1booking-availability/put) endpoint.
+This endpoint is the equivalent of setting the same `bookingAvailability` on every `subEvent` of the event when updating it in its entirety via [`PUT /events/{eventId}`](/reference/entry.json/paths/~1events~1{eventId}/put).

+### calendarType periodic/permanent

+Events with calendarType `periodic` and `permanent` span a larger period and have a schedule based on recurring `openingHours`.

+Because they do not have a `subEvent` property with specific dates, it is impossible to share their booking availability for certain dates at this moment.

-**Events with calendarType `periodic` and `permanent`** span a larger period and have a schedule based on recurring `openingHours`.
-It is currently not possible to specify their booking availability because it is unlikely that they are completely booked for their complete duration (especially for permanent events), and there is no way to mark a specific date or timeslot as fully booked on events without a `subEvent` property at this moment.
+It is also not possible to change their top-level booking availability, because it is unlikely that such a long-running event is ever completely booked (especially in the case of permanent events).